-1.1 Who is covered by this Safeguarding policy?
+1.1 Which adults are covered by this Safeguarding policy?

 All adults who - in any way related to an Atlas Language School summer programme - have any contact, in any form, with young persons under 18, are covered by this policy.
-This includes, but is not limited to, the Centre Manager, Safeguarding and Welfare Coordinator, academic management, teachers, activity leaders, staff of premises or service providers, Group Leaders, and bus drivers.
+This includes, but is not limited to, the Centre Manager, Safeguarding and Welfare Coordinator, academic management, teachers, activity leaders, staff of premises or service providers, Group Leaders, and transport drivers.